Lefraudeur/RiptermsGhost/README.md

 In 1.16.5 + versions, you have to inject while in game (otherwise some classes are not loaded)

-Help would be appreciated (I don't care about pasted modules), I need help mainly for the gui, or code redesigns.
+Help would be appreciated, I need help mainly for the gui, or code redesigns.
 You can also make suggestions. (open an issue or a pull request to dev branch)

 Thanks to t0r-onion for the GUI